Not in order of importance: Runner. Wife. Vegetarian. Dallas-dweller. Attorney. Traveler.

 Dallas-dweller: I've lived in Dallas since 2000; I have a wonderful bunch of friends here (many of whom I've met through running), but I miss my family and my husband's family, who are far (more than a day's drive) away (and not in the same area, which would be quite convenient).
 But I guess I don't miss them enough to move closer -- we like our life in Dallas, love the weather here for 10-11 months per year, and have no immediate plans to move away.
 I like it when our families come visit us frequently.
 That seems to be the best!
 I would love it if they all moved to Texas.

-Attorney: I've been an attorney since 2000, and made the switch from a big firm to a small firm right before it was time to really commit to trying to make partner, and then I made the switch to in-house in early 2011.
-One great thing about my new job is that the hours are more regular and it gives me time to run, travel, cook and do lots of other things I enjoy.
+Attorney: I've been an attorney since 2000, and made the switch from a big firm to a small firm right before it was time to really commit to trying to make partner, and then I made the switch to working at a company in 2011.
+One great thing about my current job is that the hours are more regular and it gives me time to run, travel, cook and do lots of other things I enjoy.
 And now that I'm in-house, I find that I love everything about my job.
 It's not painful to go to work.
 I have great pay and hours, wonderful co-workers, and interesting work, which is like a dream.